 Exact Answer: 4 to 6 days

 According to the research, an aortic aneurysm is a weakened part of the aorta of the human body.
 The aorta leaves the heart and passes down to the chest and abdomen.
-In few cases, the aneurysm may stretch and grow which causes serious health problems and often tends to death in case of improper treatment.
+In few cases, the aneurysm may stretch and grow which causes serious health problems and tends to death in case of improper treatment.

 If it remains untreated for a longer time, it starts to bleed which is harder to control.
 During the procedure, the ruptured part is treated with a synthetic material known as a graft.
 As it involves high risk, doctors will recommend a less invasive treatment initially.
 Before proceeding with the aortic aneurysm surgery, be aware of all the options available.